What is HIIT?

 Who is HIIT for?

 HIIT is for a variety of different people!
-Whether you’re trying to lose weight, gain muscle, or maintain your current physique, various levels of HIIT can be incorporated into your workout regimen in order to help you achieve your fitness goals.
+Whether you’re trying to lose weight, gain muscle, or maintain your current physique, various levels of HIIT can be incorporated into your workout regimen to help you achieve your fitness goals.
 Due to the fact that this dynamic training method also improves endurance and increases metabolism, many people have come to love the efficiency of workouts following the HIIT format.
-As with any form of strenuous exercise, I would advise those with known heart issues to consult a physician prior to engaging in HIIT as there many be an increased probability for complications due to your body’s inability to adapt to the rapid HR changes.
+As with any form of strenuous exercise, I would advise those with known heart issues to consult a physician prior to engaging in HIIT as there may be an increased probability for complications due to your body’s inability to adapt to the rapid HR changes.

 Did you know that similar to HIIT, circuit training is another great way to condition your body while developing endurance?
 Check out my friend Berri’s post all about it here and also go follow her on Instagram!

 - Promotes cardiovascular health by switching between high and low intensity exercise periods.

 - Greater caloric expenditure compared to steady state cardio, which means more fat burned.

 - Keeps workouts both fun and challenging by providing room for customization while still achieving optimal results.